christopheradams/plug_rest/README.md

 along with a list of supported methods in the header.

-In the final analysis, Plug and Phoenix help us route requests, but it's not enough for a hypermedia API.
+In the final analysis, Plug and Phoenix help us route requests, but it's not enough for a well-behaved API.
 In order words, the **rest** is up to us. :smirk:

+### The Solution

-Instead of having to redefine HTTP semantics for every web application and route, we prefer to describe our resources in a declarative way, and let a library encapsulate all of the decisions, while providing sane defaults when the resource's behavior is undefined.
+Instead of having to redefine HTTP semantics for every web application and route, we prefer to describe our resources in a declarative way, and let PlugRest encapsulate all of the decisions, while providing sane defaults when the resource's behavior is undefined.

 Let's see how PlugRest handles the above scenario.
 First we tell the